Skaant/motifs-js/README.md

 MOTIFS' TEST MATERIAL

-In `kami.js` we currently distinguish two categories of specifications :
+In `motifs` we currently distinguish two categories of specifications :

-* **Instances SPECS**, which target every instances of a KAMI (hold by the KAMI),
+* **Instances SPECS**, which target every instances of a MOTIF (hold by the MOTIF),
-* **Specific SPECS**, which target a single instance of a KAMI (hold by the instance).
+* **Specific SPECS**, which target a single instance of a MOTIF (hold by the instance).`

 ## Properties